-The municipality of Setúbal, which is part of the Azeitão region, lies just 50 kilometres away from Lisbon and borders Alentejo, establishing an important link with southern Portugal.
+The municipality of Setúbal, which includes the region of Azeitão, lies just 50 kilometres away from Lisbon and borders Alentejo, establishing an important link with southern Portugal.

 Served by excellent access routes, the municipality of Setúbal offers multiple road, railway and maritime-fluvial transportation solutions.
 Some of the country’s main motorways guarantee fast and easy access to the rest of the country and the Iberian Peninsula.
 As does the Lisbon International Airport, which is just 40 minutes away.